-- i.
-All unconnected Habitations, which are less than 500 populations (2001 Census) in plain areas and less than 250 population (2001 census) in Special Category States would be covered. - ii.
-Only New Connectivity would be provided under this Scheme and not Upgradation. - iii.
-This Scheme would cover only Village Roads (VR) and Other District Roads (ODR). - iv.
-The P-Net (Panchayat-Network) Map is a network of all farm-net roads and other rural roads in the Gram Panchayat.
-The P-Net map after due approval of Gram Sabha, would have to be approved by the District Planning Committee which approves the Shelf of the Mahatma Gandhi NREGA works. - v.
-The priority of the roads would be fixed by the Gram Sabha while the desired surface / standards of these roads (based on traffic and local conditions) will be fixed by the technical agency responsible for constructing the roads in consultation with SRRDA. - vi.
-The roads leading to Sansad Adarsh Gram Yojana (SAGY) Villages, identified by the Hon'ble Member of Parliament, should be given highest priority. - vii.
-The roads connecting two or more habitations may be unsealed (or thin sealed). - viii.
-Unsealed gravel roads may be provided with surface gravel of thickness 40-50 mm over and above the thicknesses of gravel base as indicated in the design charts. - ix.
-Thin bituminous sealing of gravel roads in case of very poor subgrade (CBR 2) and traffic in T2 category and poor subgrade (CBR <4) and traffic in T3 category may be provided.
-Thin bituminous surfacing may be in the form of surface dressing or chip sealing. - x.
-Roads within the habitations (village roads) may be provided with Cement Concrete Block Pavements or Fly Ash Block Pavements or Stone Set Pavements with adequate drainage facilities. - xi.
-Farm net roads and intra habitation roads would be executed by the concerned Gram Panchayat.
-Inter-habitation roads and link roads would be executed by Intermediate/ District Panchayat or line

-Department.
-State Government may also make State specific implementation arrangements.

-- xii.
-Routine maintenance and funding thereof, would be the responsibility of the Gram Panchayats.
-The funds under 14th Finance Commission and other State Grants may be used for this purpose. - xiii.
-Quality management procedures would be implemented by District panchayat or technical department like PWD or RWD as decided by the State Government. - xiv.
-Non-PMGSY rural road works that can be executed by the Panchayati Raj Institutions purely as a Mahatma Gandhi NREGS works are likely to be large in number, but smaller in size (less than 2 km in length) and spatially distributed.
-The nature of technical expertise required may not be of a higher order, but it is important to have a system of independent technical advice so as to ensure and assurance of uniformity of standard in practice, which is key to continue access to maintenance funding. - xv.
-The State Governments may assign the work of construction and supervision of such roads to any of their implementing agency.
+- 5) The priority of the roads would be fixed by the Gram Sabha while the desired surface standards of these roads (based on traffic and local conditions) will be fixed by the technical agency responsible for constructing the roads in consultation with SRRDA. - 6) The roads leading to Sansad Adarsh Gram Yojana (SAGY) Villages, identified by the Hon'ble Member of Parliament, should be given highest priority. - 7) The roads connecting two or more habitations may be unsealed (or thin sealed). - 8) Unsealed gravel roads may be provided with surface gravel of thickness 40-50 mm over and above the thicknesses of gravel base as indicated in the design charts. - 9) Thin bituminous sealing of gravel roads in case of very poor subgrade (CBR 2) and traffic in T2 category and poor subgrade (CBR <4) and traffic in T3 category may be provided.
+Thin bituminous surfacing may be in the form of surface dressing or chip sealing. - 10) Roads within the habitations (village roads) may be provided with Cement Concrete Block Pavements or Fly Ash Block Pavements or Stone Set Pavements with adequate drainage facilities. - 11) Farm-net roads and intra habitation roads would be executed by the concerned Gram Panchayat.
+Inter-habitation roads and link roads would be executed by Intermediate/District Panchayat or line Department.
+State Government may also make State specific implementation arrangements. - 12) Routine maintenance and funding thereof, would be the responsibility of the Gram Panchayats.
+The funds under 14th Finance Commission and other State Grants may be used for this purpose. - 13) Quality management procedures would be implemented by District panchayat or technical department like PWD or RWD as decided by the State Government. - 14) Non-PMGSY rural road works that can be executed by the Panchayati Raj Institutions purely as a Mahatma Gandhi NREGS works are likely to be large in number, but smaller in size (less than 2 km in length) and spatially distributed.
+The nature of technical expertise required may not be of a higher order, but it is important to have a system of independent technical advice so as to ensure and assurance of uniformity of standard in practice, which is key to continue access to maintenance funding. - 15) The State Governments may assign the work of construction and supervision of such roads to any of their implementing agency.
 However, technical supervision and Standard Operating Procedure of PMGSY with regard to quality assurance and monitoring need to be clearly adhered to.
 Technical assistance of PMGSY, at the State level may be sought for this.

-The standards must be strictly adhered to in FY 2020-21 to ensure durability.
+The standards must be strictly adhered to ensure durability.
 Construction of road on the same stretch on which road construction has been carried out earlier will not be taken up under Mahatma Gandhi NREGS for at least 10 years in case of cement concrete (CC) road and for at least 5 years in case of gravel/ WBM roads.
 The authority giving technical sanction (TS) shall verify and certify the same in TS document.
-A certificate for the construction of the stretch is prior to above mentioned year must be the part of work file.
+A certificate for the construction of the stretch is prior to abovementioned year must be a part of work file.